Pincher Creek (provincial electoral district): History

-The Pincher Creek electoral district was founded as one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
+The Pincher Creek electoral district was founded as one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta being declared a province in September 1905.

+From 1924 to 1940, the district used instant-runoff voting to elect its MLA.

 The Pincher Creek electoral district was abolished prior to the 1940 Alberta general election and the territory was redistributed into the Pincher Creek-Crowsnest and Cardston electoral districts.

 Electoral history

-The first general election held in the Pincher Creek electoral district turned into a hotly contested four way race.
-Large portions of the population worked as coal miners in the mountains while the foothills provided prime land for cattle ranching.
+The election held in the Pincher Creek electoral district in 1905 was a hotly contested four-way race.
+At the time many worked as coal miners in the mountains while much of the foothills was used for cattle ranches.

-Former Mayor of Town of Pincher Creek R. O. Allison would unsuccessful contest the 1926 and 1935 Alberta general elections.
+Former Mayor of the town of Pincher Creek, R. O. Allison unsuccessfully contested the 1926 and 1935 Alberta general elections.

+UFA candidate Ernie Cook won the 1926 election.
+It was held using instant-runoff voting.
+He was not the most-popular candidate in the first round of counting, but no candidate had a majority of votes.
+When the Conservative candidate Allison's votes were transferred, Cook moved to the top spot and won the seat.

 Election results

-1905 general election
+1905

 The Returning Officer for the election was James H. Schofield.

 The provincial Liberal candidate in the election was local rancher John Marcellus.
 The provincial Conservatives ran John Kemmis.
-The third party candidate in the race was Frank Sherman who stood as a Labor candidate representing the United Mine Workers Union.
-Rounding out the field was Independent candidate Charles Kettles.
-Kettles was well known for founding the Pincher Creek townsite in 1882 when he worked for the North-West Mounted Police and served as a Department of Indian Affairs employee.
+The third-party candidate in the race was Frank Sherman who stood as a Labor candidate representing the United Mine Workers Union.

+Initially Charles Kettles was in the running as an Independent candidate.
+Kettles was well known for founding the Pincher Creek townsite in 1882 when he worked for the North-West Mounted Police and for serving as a Department of Indian Affairs employee.
 He also ran a grocery store C. Kettles & Co.
-He dropped out of the race in time to have his name stricken off the ballot.
+He dropped out of the race in time to have his name taken off the ballot.

 On election night the race between Marcellus and Sherman seesawed back and forth.
-At one time during the night Marcellus had conceded his defeat as Sherman pulled ahead in first place.
-However the election turned as the final polls brought in favorable results for Marcellus leading him to a close victory.
+At one time during the night Marcellus conceded defeat as Sherman pulled ahead.
+However the election results turned as the final polls brought in favourable results for Marcellus, giving him a close victory.
 Kemmis ran a close third through the evening.